amd/MxGPU-Virtualization/smi-lib/docs/reference/amdsmi_py_api.md

 Description: Returns list of GPU device handle objects on current machine

+Note: This function currently supports only AMD GPUs.
+To enumerate other devices, such as AMD NICs, use amdsmi_get_processor_handles_by_type().

 Input parameters: `None`

 Output: List of GPU device handles